 fill each bhindi with the spice mixture.

-heat oil in a kadai/wok.
+heat oil in a kadai or wok.

-serve bharwan bhindi hot with chapatis.
+once well cooked, serve bharwa bhindi hot with chapatis.

-few tips for bharwan bhindi recipe:
+tips for making bharwan bhindi recipe:

 - use fresh spice powders and not outdated or stale ones. better to use home made spice powders.